gsk2805/Streamlit-Project/README.md

-# Streamlit-project

-**YouTube Data Harvesting and Warehousing using SQL and Streamlit**
+#YouTube Data Harvesting and Warehousing using SQL and Streamlit

 **1. Set up a Streamlit app:** Streamlit is a great choice for building data visualization and analysis tools quickly and easily.
 You can use Streamlit to create a simple UI where users can enter a YouTube channel ID, view the channel details, and select channels to migrate to the data warehouse.